RicardoMorim/cf_ai_CloudInterview/README.md

     -   **Technical:** Coding problems with a built-in code editor and execution environment.
     -   **Behavioral:** STAR method practice for soft skill questions.
 -   **Real-time Feedback:** Instant analysis of your answers and code.
--   **Premium UI:** A modern, glassmorphism-inspired interface built with React and TypeScript.
 -   **Serverless Architecture:** Fully powered by Cloudflare Workers and KV for low latency and high scalability.

 ## 🛠️ Tech Stack